 It is a prestigious venue, so we know all teachers will ensure students look smart.
 We recommend students wear their choir/school uniform shirts.

-The rehearsal will only run for 1.5 hours.
-A small evening meal could be eaten before arriving at the venue or students could have a small snack in the performance area at the end of the rehearsal.
+The rehearsal for both Matinee and Evening concerts will only run for one hour.
+A small meal could be eaten before arriving at the venue or students could have a small snack in the performance area at the end of the rehearsal.

 A small snack such as a muesli bar, sandwich and a water bottle can be taken into the performance area and consumed after the rehearsal.